jfo/blog/source/posts/sild-match-those-parens.md

 <hr>

-At the very least, I need to guarantee somehow that the number of open and closing parens are equal at the end of the input.
+I need to guarantee somehow that the number of open and closing parens are equal at the end of the input.
 A simple solution is to create a global counter and increment it when I see an opening paren, decrement when I see a closing paren, and check that it is `0` at the end of the string.